 ¡Hola!

-My primary research focuses on issues of measurement, evidence, and validity as they bear on the inference and evaluation of causal effects in experimental and quasi-experimental studies of redistributive policy interventions.
+My primary research focuses on issues of measurement, evidence, and validity as they bear on causal inference and evaluation in experimental studies of redistributive policy interventions.
 More broadly, I address epistemological and methodological questions concerning evidence-based approaches in the social and health-regulatory sciences.
+A notably focus is causal extrapolation.

 If you would like to get in touch, you can email me to losner [dot] briones [at] fsof [dot] uned [dot] es